-Oxford Court Lifecare provides rest home and hospital level care and non-aged residential care for people with long term conditions for up to seventy-two residents.
+Mossbrae Lifecare provides rest home and hospital level care and non-aged residential care for people with long term conditions for up to sixty-four residents.
 All beds are dual purpose.
-The service is operated by Oxford Court Lifecare Ltd and managed by a general manager.
-There is a temporary clinical manager.
-A new general manager has been appointed to the service since the surveillance audit in 2021.
+The service is operated by Mossbrae Lifecare Ltd and managed by a general manager who has managed the service since March 2020.
+There are two care managers.
 Residents and families interviewed spoke positively about the care provided.

-This provisional audit was conducted against the Health and Disability Services Standards (2021) and the service's contract with the DHB and the Ministry of Health (MoH).
+This provisional audit was conducted against the Health and Disability Services Standards (2021) and the service's contract with the DHB and the MoH.
 The audit process included review of documents, review of residents' and staff files, observations and interviews with residents, family members, managers, staff, contracted allied health providers, a general practitioner and the prospective purchaser.

-Improvements are required to address staffing levels, employment, orientation and training records, performance appraisals, interRAI assessments and medication management.
-One of these improvement requests also relate to shortfalls identified at the 2021 surveillance audit.
+Improvements are required to address staffing levels, employment records, orientation, performance appraisals, interRAI assessments, medication management and call bells.
+Three of these improvement requests also relate to shortfalls at the 2021 certification audit.